LASeeker/Bovine-telomere-dynamics/README.md

-# Bovine-telomere-dynamics
+# Bovine telomere dynamics and the association of telomere length with roductive lifespan

-contains data and code for the analysis of the paper "bovine telomere dynamics and the association of telomere length with productive lifespan"
+contains data and code for the analysis of the above mentioned paper